Languages and Literatures of Europe and the Americas

 Certificate in Classics, French, German, Russian, or Spanish

-Upon recommendation of the appropriate division chair of the Department of Languages and Literatures of Europe and the Americas, UH Manoa confers Certificates in Classics, French, German, Russian, and Spanish.
+Upon recommendation of the appropriate division chair of the Department of Languages and Literatures of Europe and the Americas, UH Manoa confers certification of achievement in Classics, French, German, Russian, and Spanish.
 Students must complete 15 credit hours beyond the intermediate year in the language of choice.
-For the Certificate in Classics, students may complete 12 credit hours of Greek or Latin beyond the intermediate year, plus GRK 101-102 for those emphasizing Latin and LATN 101-102 for those emphasizing Greek.
+For the Certificate in Classics, students must complete 12 credit hours of Greek or Latin beyond the intermediate year, plus GRK 101-102 for those emphasizing Latin and LATN 101-102 for those emphasizing Greek.
 A minimum of 3.0 must be achieved.

 Certificate in Latin American and Iberian Studies